-Step 3: From either the SinMap menu or the right mouse button activated popup menu, choose Update Grids and Lines.
+Step 3: From either the SINMAP Stability Analysis menu choose Update Grids.

-This updates both the saturation and stability index grids, as described in Section 4.9.1 above and the equation lines on the SAplot.
+This updates both the saturation and stability index grids, as described in Section 4.9.1 above.

-4.10 Statistical Summary
+4.9 Statistical Summary

-From either the SinMap menu or the right mouse button activated popup menu, choose Statistics.
+From either the SA Plot window click Statistics button.
 This item displays a table of summary statistics for each calibration region by stability class as shown in Table 3.